Ariel Sharon: Prime Minister (2001–2006)

 After the collapse of Barak's government, Sharon was elected Prime Minister on 6 February 2001, defeating Barak 62 percent to 38 percent.
 Sharon's senior adviser was Raanan Gissin.
 In his first act as prime minister, Sharon invited the Labor Party to join in a coalition with Likud.
-After Israel was struck by a wave of suicide bombings in 2002, Sharon decided to launch Operation Defensive Shield and began the construction of a barrier around the West Bank.
+After Israel was struck by a wave of suicide bombings in 2002 amid the Second Intifada, Sharon launched Operation Defensive Shield, an extensive military operation in the West Bank during which the IDF launched incursions into major Palestinian cities to root out militant activity, as well as a series of targeted assassinations against Palestinian militants.
+His government also built the West Bank barrier.
 A survey conducted by Tel Aviv University's Jaffe Center in May 2004 found that 80% of Jewish Israelis believed that the Israel Defense Forces had succeeded in militarily countering the Al-Aqsa Intifada.

 The election of the more pro-Russian Sharon, as well as the more pro-Israel Vladimir Putin, led to an improvement in Israel–Russia relations.

 In September 2003, Sharon became the first prime minister of Israel to visit India, saying that Israel regarded India as one of the most important countries in the world.
 Some analysts speculated on the development of a three-way military axis of New Delhi, Washington, D.C., and Jerusalem.

 On 20 July 2004, Sharon called on French Jews to emigrate from France to Israel immediately, in light of an increase in antisemitism in France (94 antisemitic assaults were reported in the first six months of 2004, compared to 47 in 2003).
 France has the third-largest Jewish population in the world (about 600,000 people).
 Sharon observed that an "unfettered anti-Semitism" reigned in France.
 The French government responded by describing his comments as "unacceptable", as did the French representative Jewish organization CRIF, which denied Sharon's claim of intense anti-Semitism in French society.
 An Israeli spokesperson later claimed that Sharon had been misunderstood.
 France then postponed a visit by Sharon.
 Upon his visit, both Sharon and French President Jacques Chirac were described as showing a willingness to put the issue behind them.